 Maternity and paternity leave in Russia

 Working mothers in Russia are entitled to 140 days of maternity leave.
-The leave begins 70 days before the pregnancy due date and continues for an additional 70 days after the completion of the first half of the entitlement, should the birth occur earlier than expected.
+The leave begins 70 days before the pregnancy due date and continues for an additional 70 days after the completion of the first half of the entitlement, should the birth occur earlier than expected (or 84 days for multiple births).
 During the 140-day period, women receive 100 percent of their wages.
 Additional days can be added to your maternity leave in the event of multiple births (194 days in total) or if you run into some complications.
 Women are also protected from dismissal during their maternity leave.

 Fathers, however, sacrifice their entire salary during the time they are absent from work as there are no laws guaranteeing paternity leaves in Russia.